pocuter/appconverter/README.md

     -help

-Meta file example (it's an ini file):
+<h3>Meta file example (it's an ini file):</h3>

 [APPDATA]<br/>
 Name=DOOM II<br/>
 Author=id Software<br/>

+<h3>Getting the image file in Arduino:</h3>
+Go to "Sketch" / "Export compiled binary" and after the Sketch is compiled, you will find the bin file in your Sketch directory.